-- The hardware "NXP SmartMX P5CD040V0B Secure Smart Card Controller", which is used as evaluated platform, and its Configurations (see [5], [11], [26] for details): P5CD040V0B, P5CC040V0B, P5CD020V0B, and P5CC021V0B. - The "Secured Crypto Library on the P5CD040V0B" Release 2.0, which is built upon this platform.
+- The hardware "NXP SmartMX P5CC052V0A Secure Smart Card Controller", which is used as evaluated platform, (see [8] and [9] for details). - The "Secured Crypto Library on the P5CC052V0A" Release 2.0, which is built upon this platform.

 The certification results only apply to the version of the product indicated in the certificate and on the condition that all the stipulations are kept as detailed in this Certification Report.
 This certificate is not an endorsement of the IT product by the Federal Office for Information Security (BSI) or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by BSI or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.